"Doctor," Wyn said as she watched him step back from the console

 one.
 The third started to lumber towards him and then seemed to change

 its mind.
-He saw it crouch down next to the body of the other yeti and
+He saw it crouch down next to the body of the other Yeti and

 start to tear at the flesh.
 He was slightly shocked at the cannibalism,